pedrohidalgo/functional-samples/README.md

-Functional Programming Snippets
+Functional Programming Samples
 ============================================

-This project contains code snippets for functional programming with Scala, I'll be creating more code while learning more functional programming concepts.
+This project contains code samples for functional programming with Scala,

 I'm using the following technologies